 One feature Instagram has is called 'Stories' which are short video clips (up to 15 seconds) or photos with a shelf life of 24 hours.
+Consider the videos and photos that appear within Stories as 'behind the scenes' content where it's more authentic and less curated.
 These appear outside a user's regular timeline and are a separate function in the platform.
+Instagram is always creating new stickers, polls, and features on Stories so make sure you keep up to date with them to make the most of it.